-\paragraph{Linear Non-Gaussian (LiNG)} The LiNGAM algorithm can be adapted to the cyclic setting by weakening the acyclicity assumption.
-Specifically, instead of targeting a DAG, LiNG (or LiNG-D family) \cite{lacerda2012discovering} try to recover a simple graph (i.e. without self-loops) by forcing all entries on the diagonal of the \textbf{B} matrix to be zero.
+The LiNGAM algorithm can be adapted to the cyclic setting by weakening the acyclicity assumption.
+Specifically, instead of targeting a DAG, LiNG (or LiNG-D family) \cite{lacerda2012discovering} tries to recover a simple graph (i.e. without self-loops) by forcing all entries on the diagonal of the \textbf{B} matrix to be zero.

-While LiNGAM output could be seen as a set of admissible models that contains a single model (i.e. the model is \emph{identifiable}), the cyclic variant usually admits more than one causal graph at the time.
-In fact, the acyclicity assumption that allowed to find the row-permutation of \textbf{B} that best fits the given data set is missing.
+While LiNGAM output could be seen as a set of admissible models that contains a single model (i.e. the model is \emph{identifiable}), the cyclic variant usually admits more than one causal graph at a time.
+In fact, the acyclicity assumption that allowed to find the row-permutation of \textbf{B} that best fits the given dataset is missing.
 The authors then suggest to limit the discovery procedure to the $k$-th best assignment, following the intuition that permutations associated to inadmissible models would score poorly asymptotically.
 This approach selects one single model from the equivalent class (i.e. returning set).

 LiNG inherits both limits and strengths of the original method: approximate (or sparse) ICA can be a valid alternative if running the full ICA is computationally expensive for the considered task.